-But this list is by no means definitive.
-So the best thing to do is get in touch to find out more about whether you could benefit from talking through your problems with a therapist.
+This list is by no means definitive.
+If you are unsure of whether counselling can help then the best thing to do is get in touch to find out more about whether you could benefit from talking through your problems with me.

 If you are looking for Couples Counselling then you may find it useful to click on the page called Couples to find out more information about how we would work together.

-My Kensal Rise practice is a short walk from Kensal Green and Kensal Rise stations.
-I am within easy reach of Queens Park, North Kensington, Kilburn, West Hampstead, Willesden and Dollis Hill.
+My counselling room is in Kensal Rise, close to Kensal Green and Kensal Rise stations.
+I am within easy reach of Queens Park, North Kensington, Kilburn, West Hampstead, Willesden, Harlesden and Dollis Hill.

 There are public transport links nearby and parking metres a short walk away if you are travelling by car.